RateYourGov/RateYourGovApp/README.md

 - Allow users from other countries to register, log in and comment only.

 *Provisional Functionality to be introduced in Phase 5*
-- Create a "Resources" section and allow Administrators to update it with useful links.
+- Create a "Resources" section and allow Administrators/Moderators/Users to update it with useful links to sources for help or information useful to the targeted audience, like links to statutes, organizations offering support, complaint resources etc.

 *Provisional Functionality to be introduced in Phase 6*
 - Add comments to government institutions